JATOS/JATOS_docs/docs/Write_your_study/OSWeb-and-JATOS.md

 </div>

-OSWeb lets you run an [OpenSesame](https://osdoc.cogsci.nl) experiment on a browser.
-OpenSesame is a pretty neat program to create experiments for psychology, neuroscience, and experimental economics.
-You can get very far with drag-and-drop, and there's the chance to add code snippets if you need more flexibility.
+OSWeb allows you to run an [OpenSesame](https://osdoc.cogsci.nl) experiment directly in a browser.
+OpenSesame is a powerful tool for creating experiments in psychology, neuroscience, and experimental economics.
+You can achieve a great deal using its drag-and-drop interface, and you also have the option to add code snippets for more advanced flexibility.

-[OSWeb's documentation](https://osdoc.cogsci.nl/manual/osweb/workflow/) is far better than ours could ever be.
-So, here, we just point out that combining OSWeb with JATOS is pretty easy and straightforward: just export the experiment in OSWeb and import it in JATOS.
+[OSWeb's documentation](https://osdoc.cogsci.nl/manual/osweb/workflow/) is comprehensive.
+Therefore, we'll simply highlight the straightforward process of combining OSWeb with JATOS: just export your experiment from OSWeb and import it into JATOS.

-If you want to use [Prolific](https://www.prolific.co/) to recruit participants for your OSWeb experiment running in JATOS then you can put the return link in the 'End Redirect URL' field of your Study Properties (in JATOS GUI).
+If you plan to use [Prolific](https://www.prolific.co/) to recruit participants for your OpenSesame experiment running in JATOS, you can paste the return link into the 'End Redirect URL' field of your Study Properties within the JATOS GUI.

-If you'd like to know more
+For more information, consider these resources:

 * Sebastiaan Mathot's [tutorial](https://www.youtube.com/watch?v=0448NeoUaqU)
 * [Workshop about OpenSesame, Python, and JATOS](https://www.youtube.com/playlist?list=PLSadj_kFpja_IOBQZrKf56RpjzUl3W6SP) (12 lessons)